Adrian Hong: Humanitarian work in Libya and Los Angeles

 In 2011, he traveled to Libya to "help open the door for the evacuation of tens of thousands of injured civilians and provide them with urgent medical care in Jordan."
 He also co-founded the group Street Symphony with another TED fellow, Robert Vijay Gupta, in order to bring "live classical music to mentally ill individuals living in deeply impoverished, disenfranchised communities in Los Angeles".

 Awards and recognition

 In 2012, Hong was the co-recipient of a National Endowment for the Arts grant.

 Involvement in 2019 North Korean embassy in Madrid incident

-In February 2019, Hong was charged by Spanish authorities along with other perpetrators for invading North Korean embassy and assaulting the staff during the 2019 North Korean embassy in Madrid incident, during which he used the aliases 'Mathew Chao' and 'Oswaldo Trump'.
+In February 2019, Hong was charged by Spanish authorities along with other perpetrators for invading the North Korean embassy and assaulting the staff during the 2019 North Korean embassy in Madrid incident, during which he used the aliases 'Mathew Chao' and 'Oswaldo Trump'.

 Free Joseon and Hong have denied that this was a raid, and assert that its members were invited into the embassy compound by one or more staff members.
 Rather than a raid, the North Korean embassy incident was reportedly an attempted defection made to appear as a kidnapping to protect the defectors' family members in North Korea.